alexanderlazutkin/DEZC2025proj/README.md

 ![Data flow shema](/img/Data%20flow%20schema.png "Data flow shema")

 The next technologies were selected for this project
-- Kestra as orchestrator
+- Kestra as orchestrator with declarative approach
 - Dbt as popular transformation framework
-- DuckDB as "pocket" data warehouse and in-progress database
+- DuckDB as and in-progress database for intermediate tasks and "pocket" data warehouse (next step is to scale to Motherduck)
-- Evidence as reporting tool
+- Evidence as lightweight and markdown reporting framework
 - Minio as S3 Data lake